Write what should not be forgotten.

 Who am I?

-I love books and I love bookshops.
-Oh, and, of course, I love figs. And dogs and beetles and turtles – oh and so many other things.
+I love books and bookshops.
+Oh, and, of course, I love figs and fire trucks.
+And dogs and beetles and turtles – oh and so many other things.
 But I do love books.
 I used to work in a rather wonderful, independent bookshop called Bookpassion in Canberra.
 It’s where I got to know the contagious joyousness of books that enchant little adventurers and those who read to them.
 And where I saw, firsthand, the power of story to intrigue and captivate even the tiniest of babies, who, from the moment they are born, begin to stretch and strengthen their imaginations and colour in the world around them.

 For as long as I can remember I have been a reader.
 Books have taken me on adventures to places near and far, they have kept me warm when the world has seemed a cold and difficult place and their characters have been my constant companions who have made me laugh and see and believe.